xFrenchy/DungeonCrawl/README.md

-Dungeon Crawler Game
+Dungeon Crawler Game (Work in Progress)

 At the current stage:

-the user is asked if they want to play
+The user is asked if they want to play

+There are only 5 Dungeon rooms that are being randomly generated,

-the user is asked if they want to proceed to the next level
+The user is asked if they want to proceed to the next level for every level

 levels go up and reach an end

-only two encounter are implemented (empty room, minion)
+only three encounter are implemented (empty room, minion, boss)

-During minion encouter, player fights the minion with random numbers generated for attacks
+During minion encouter, player fights the minion with random numbers generated for attacks based on player stats

-Player can also attempt to run away from the minion at the start
+Player can also attempt to run away from the minion and boss at the start

 once the end of the dungeon is reached, game is over